-As a Starter:
+As a STARTER:

-WISHING YOU MANY MILLION DOLLAR DAYS.
+WISH YOU MANY MILLION DOLLAR DAYS!

-XOXO, MARY, Maddie, Sophia, A and Kos
+XO, Mary, Maddie, Sophia, Z and Kos

 Certified Executive Chef and Owner of Diamond Jim Brady's Bistro